aws-samples/aws-modern-application-workshop/module-4/README.md

 }
 ```

 OK, That is our Amazon Cognito resources defined.
-Now, let's add this to our `cdk.ts` bootstrap file.
+Now, let's add this to our `workshop/cdk/bin/cdk.ts` bootstrap file.

-Import your new `CognitoStack` definition into the `cdk.ts` file by inserting the following `import` statement at the top of the file
+Import your new `CognitoStack` definition into the `cdk.ts` file by inserting the following `import` statement:

 ```typescript
 import { CognitoStack } from '../lib/cognito-stack';